Where to Stay in Kumamoto

 Insider tip: Don't miss trying Kumamoto's famous ramen, which is distinct from other regional styles with its rich tonkotsu (pork bone) broth, often featuring garlic oil.
 Look for local specialty shops.

-Safety in Kumamoto
+Stay in Kumamoto Station Area

 Very safeSolo Female Travel